 By now you’ve probably recognized several ways in which sales tax can become very confusing for online sellers.
 These are a few of the common problems we see sellers face:

 You’re not sure where you have sales tax nexus – This is one of the big ones.
 If you have sales tax nexus in a state, but aren’t collecting sales tax, then that state has the right to audit you and collect back taxes plus penalties.
 Consult the “Sales Tax Nexus Checklist” if you suspect you may have nexus in a state.
 Here’s some info specifically for Amazon FBA sellers who aren’t sure about how selling on FBA creates sales tax nexus.

 You’re not sure when sales tax nexus begins – There are situations in which you may have products stored in a warehouse in one state and not even know it.
 We’ve heard from many Amazon sellers who shipped their products to a fulfillment center in one state only to discover that Amazon had sent that same inventory to another state, thus creating nexus they didn’t even know about.
 Keep track of your products.
 Specifically, if you use FBA, pull Amazon’s Inventory Event Detail report to see where your inventory is located.
 You can also use a paid service like WhereStock.

 You’re not sure when to register for a sales tax permit – Sometimes you’re not certain that you do enough business in a state to register for a sales tax permit.
 OR perhaps you think you’ve registered too late.
-This white paper walks you through When to Register for a Sales Tax Permit.

 The experts in the Sales Tax for eCommerce Sellers Facebook group are happy to provide general advice for these questions, and – we’ll say it again – contact an accounting professional for advice about your specific situation.